mustberuss/patentsview/api-redesign.md

 3. (future feature?)
 Or in cast-pv-data offer an option to strip off the HATEOAS links?
 Is this meaningful to the user: "cpc_subgroup": "https://search.patentsview.org/api/v1/cpc_subgroup/G01S7:4811/" (Clicking the link will result in a 403 Unauthorized - no API key is sent by a browser) or do they just want the value G01S7:4811 or even G01S7/4811?
 4. Test that what comes back from the API calls matches the spreadsheet and/or their Swagger definition (should be ultimate source of truth).
 There's a "API Update Table" link to the fields spreadsheet at the very bottom of https://patentsview.org/apis/purpose  test-api-returns.R currently checks that all the groups come back, it could be extended to include all fields.
 5. Check if the location specific error checking is still needed (throw_if_loc_error() in process-error.R).
 The locations endpoint won't return as many fields as before but it's not on the test server yet.
 The locations tab in the spreadsheet just mentiomend don't look right.
 6. It would be helpful if a test could be written to test the searchability of string/full text fields.
 In other words, to we have the types right in the fake documentation?
 Confirm that we can do a _text_any on all the fields we think are full text and _contains on all the ones we think are strings. _Update_: test-alpha-types.R does this if either of the Swagger parsers was run.
+The API does not throw an error if the wrong set of operators is used, which would have made writing a test case easier.
+On a lot of fields it doesn't seem to matter.
+These both return results {"_text_phrase":{"patent_title":"world"}} {"_contains":{"patent_title":"world"}}  The only field that seems to matter is patent_abstract.
 7. We probably should remove printing of the url to stderr in search-pv but it's been so darn useful durning development
-8. Add a method that would iterate through the data ranges generated by tell_us (in the [converting-an-existing-script vignette](articles/converting-an-existing-script.html)) and return the concatenated results.
+8. (future feature?)
+Add a method that would iterate through the data ranges generated by tell_us (in the [converting-an-existing-script vignette](articles/converting-an-existing-script.html)) and return the concatenated results.
 Or just wrap the whole thing, user passes in the query, we call tell_us and give them back the combined data set.
 9. We probably don't need this in process-error.R though the location endpoint is not on the test server yet

         "Your request resulted in a 500 error, likely because you have ",